 Google Local Guides allow users to share reviews, photos, and videos, as well as correct information about locations.

 It allows users to look back all the way to 1984, seeing how both human activity (such as deforestation) and natural forces (such as volcanic eruptions) have changed the face of Earth.

 Is it better to use Mapbox in your app?

 If you’re planning to add mapping capabilities to your app, both Mapbox and Google Maps API can provide seamless map integration and robust mapping functionality.
 But let’s take a step back and think about what you actually want from mapping APIs.

 The Mapbox Maps service offers several APIs, including the ability to set a default base layer for your maps and perform address searches using the Geocoding API.

 Do you need maps that are fast loading and responsive?
 Do you need detailed information about users’ locations?
 If so, then Mapbox API integration could be the answer you are looking for.

 Mapbox is a great option because it offers several different styles of maps, so you can choose the one that best suits your needs.
 With Mapbox, you can customize your maps to fit the look and feel of your application so that your users will have a seamless experience when using it.

 Also, Mapbox has the upper hand on its cheaper pricing plans.
-As your usage grows, you’ll automatically get volume pricing and get additional discounts for annual commitments.
+Mapbox offers more cost-effective options compared to Google Maps pricing, making it an attractive choice for companies looking to optimize their budget.
+As your usage grows, you’ll automatically get volume pricing and additional annual commitment discounts.